Society of Christ: History

-The Society was founded on September 8, 1932, by Venerable August Cardinal Hlond, Primate of Poland, with great participation of Fr.
+The Society was founded on September 8, 1932, by August Hlond, Primate of Poland, with the help of Fr.
 Ignacy Posadzy, in Potulice near Nakło.
 After Poland regained independence in 1918, church and civil authorities made efforts to provide Poles living in other countries with every manner of assistance, especially spiritual care.
 Church leaders in Poland could not ignore the requests for Polish priests raised by Poles in all corners of the world.
 As guardian of the Polish emigrants abroad, Primate Cardinal A. Hlond consulted with the Holy See how to meet this demand.
 After receiving a directive from Pope Pius XI, he established the religious institute of the Society of Christ for Polish migrants Cardinal Hlond prepared the Society's Constitutions and by-laws.
 The Society opened its own seminary and houses in Gniezno, Poznań, Puszczykowo, and Dolsk, as well as printing and publishing houses in Potulice.
 The first priests of the Society left for pastoral work among the Polish diaspora in 1937 to Paris and London.
 In 1938, to Estonia.
 In 1939, the number of members of the Society increased from 40 to 184.

 After the outbreak of World War II, the Main House in Poznań and the Mother House in Potulice were seized by the Germans, the Society lost all its property.
 During the war, priests of the Society officially worked in Bydgoszcz and within the territory of the General Government.
 Clandestinely, however, priests of the Society served in Pyzdry, Ostrów Wielkopolski, as well as within Germany, using false names in order to serve Polish slave laborers that were deported into Germany.
 With the permission of German occupying force, the Society's priests served Catholics in transit camps.
 During the war, 26 members of the Society died.
 During this same time, however, the Society continued seminary formation of its seminarians, in secret, in Kraków.
 As a result, 43 new priests were ordained during the war.